kevinsogo/compgen/README.md

 One simply calls `compgen.write_to_file`.
 The random seed will be based on `argv[1:]`. *Note:* Don't import `random`, instead, use the provided random number generator `rand`!
 This ensures reproducibility.

+**Polygon note:** One can write files like this and use them under "tests".
+The usage iss very similar to generators written with testlib!

 One can make it slightly cleaner by using the convenience function `listify`.

 ```python